jeremy-rifkin/libassert/README.md

 - `ASSUME`: Checked in debug and serves as an optimization hint in release

 Unconditional assertions, essentially shortcuts for `ASSERT(false, ...)`:
-- `PANIC`: Checked in both debug and release
+- `PANIC`: Triggers in both debug and release
-- `UNREACHABLE`: Checked in debug, marked as unreachable in release
+- `UNREACHABLE`: Triggers in debug, marked as unreachable in release

 **Prefer lowecase `assert`?**